Any time you visit a new city, it’s always a great idea to visit the historical museums, monuments, and historic homes found therein.

 Children under ten years are not recommended to come.

-What makes the Conrad Mansion Museum so unique?
+What Makes the Conrad Mansion Museum Unique?

 Not only is the Conrad Mansion Museum the original home of the founders of Kalispell, but it’s a lasting example described as “outstanding” for luxurious pioneer living and period architecture in the Northwest United States.